 Bring your pets inside during cold weather.
 Keepyour animals inside.
 The American Society for the Prevention of Cruelty to Animals® (ASPCA®) reports if pets are left outdoors, they can freeze, become disoriented, lost, stolen, injured or killed.
 In addition, don’t leave pets alone in a car during cold weather, as cars can act as refrigerators that hold in the cold and cause animals to freeze to death.

-- If pets cannot come indoors, make sure they are protected by a dry, draft-free enclosure large enough to allow them to sit and lie down, but small enough to hold in the pet’s body heat.
+The Humane Society of the United States adds that if pets cannot come indoors, you should make sure they are protected by a dry, draft-free enclosure large enough to allow them to sit and lie down, but small enough to hold in the pet’s body heat.
 Raise the floor a few inches off the ground and cover it with cedar shavings or straw.
 Turn the enclosure away from the wind and cover the doorway with waterproof burlap or heavy plastic.

 Antifreeze is a deadly poison.
 Wipe up spills and store antifreeze out of reach.

 Know your pet’s limits outdoors.
 The American Veterinary Medical Association (AVMA) reports you should be aware of how your pet tolerates cold weather and adjust as needed.
 Consult your veterinarian if you need advice.

 Check your engine.
 A warm vehicle engine can be an appealing heat source for outdoor and feral cats, but it's deadly.
 Check underneath your car, bang on the hood, and honk the horn before starting the engine to make sure a cat hasn’t taken refuge on your engine.

 Use space heaters with caution.
 The heater can burn your pet or be knocked over, possibly starting a home fire.